RENTAL CAR ACCIDENTS IN SOUTH CAROLINA

 - The physical and mental suffering you’ve experienced.

 To avoid being financially burdened by a rental car accident, it’s important to know the true costs you’re facing after a wreck.
 At the Louthian Law Firm, we help clients review all the expenses they’ve encountered, so they can be sure they get the payment they need.

 We also know that physical and mental suffering our clients are facing deserves significant attention.
 The damages you’ll seek must include all “non-economic” damages.
 Though these damages might not seem as obvious as the financial ones, we can help you find an amount that accounts for all the consequences of your crash.

 Car rental companies generate a lot of money.
-In 2015, the annual US revenue for all car rental agencies amounted to more than $27 billion, with 2.18 million vehicles rented out to you and me.
+In 2015, the annual US revenue for all car rental agencies amounted to more than $27 billion, with 2.18 million vehicles rented out.
 Companies keep large numbers of vehicles, called fleets, to serve the needs of customers.

 With regard to charges, there is a base rate to which other costs are added, such as state and local taxes.
 On top of that, optional coverages are offered and often are called insurance, although technically they are not insurance.

 The Four Basic Kinds Of Optional Coverage Are:

 - Collision Damage Waiver (CDW), also known as Loss Damage Waiver (LDW), covers the cost of repairing the damage to the rental car if an accident should occur.
 Where these two waivers are offered separately, CDW covers damage that occurs while the vehicle is moving (i.e., a collision), and LDW covers other damage to the vehicle, such as vandalism.